Search Filters

 Determine Search Filter Usage

 The best way to find information on the usage of your filters is to navigate to the My Filters page.
 You can do so by selecting Enterprise, then My Search Filters.
-This page provides an overview of all saved searches that reference search filters, including who is using the saved searches, which dashboard widgets utilize the saved search filter, and where they are being used.
-You can also share, edit, or delete filters from this page.
+This page provides an overview of all entities that reference search filter, including saved searches, dashboard widgets, event definitions, and sigma rules.
+You can also view more details of a saved search filter, share, edit, or delete filters from this page.

 If you attempt to edit or delete a saved search query, a pop-up notification appears, informing you that the query is being referenced in a saved search and that changes to the filter affect the search results of the saved search wherever it is referenced.